mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 identifier collision and the IP-CONNECT request MUST be reject if such a collision is detect.

-## Constructing the IP header {#IP-packet}
+## Constructing the IP header {#IP-header}

 To retrieve the source and destination address the proxy looks up the datagram flow ID or stream identifier.
 The IP version, flow label, DiffServ codepoint (DSCP), and hop limit/TTL is selected by the proxy.
 The IPv4 Protocol or IPv6 Next Header field is set based on the information provided by the IP-Protocol header in the CONNECT-IP request.